Hritika200/Hritika200/README.md

 ## Get in touch

 I'm open to cybersecurity internships/entry-level roles, analyst role, security engineering roles, especially anything in AppSec, Network Security, DevSecOps, or cloud security.
-If you're building something and want someone who ships security tooling in Python and doesn't treat compliance as a checkbox exercise — let's talk.
+If you're building something and want someone who ships security tooling in Python and doesn't treat compliance as a checkbox exercise, let's have a coffee chat/talk.

 📬 hritikamulay@outlook.com